 Coach guiding charges - $60 per hour -can be adjusted to suit timeframes.

-‘On coach’ guiding includes a trip to Gabriel’s Gully, where gold was first discovered, Weatherston’s Brewery Site (during the daffodil season), Lawrence Cemetery, Lawrence Chinese Camp and/or Bellview Gardens, by arrangement with Barbara.
+‘On coach’ guiding may include a trip to Gabriel’s Gully, where gold was first discovered; Weatherston’s Brewery Site (during the daffodil season); Lawrence Cemetery; Lawrence Chinese Camp and/or Bellview Gardens, by arrangement with Barbara.

-All tours begin at the Museum, with a short history of the discovery of gold, followed by a tour of the town.
+All tours begin at Bellview gardens, with a short history of the discovery of gold, followed by a tour of the town.